rajkum2/pizzadevstore-bk/README.md

-# Pizza Dashboard - Full Stack Application
+# New York Pizza Dashboard - Full Stack Application

-A complete pizza ordering system with payment tracking using Stripe.
-Users can sign up, browse pizzas, place orders, and make payments.
-Admins can manage users, orders, and view payment history through a comprehensive dashboard.
+A professional, enterprise-level pizza ordering system with payment tracking using Stripe.
+Users can sign up, browse authentic New York-style pizzas, place orders, and make payments.
+Admins can manage users, orders, and view payment history through a comprehensive dashboard with modern, polished design.

 ## Tech Stack